And how we probably feel for the rest of the day

 So why is 8hrs of sleep so important?

 - When you are asleep your brain is surprisingly busy.

-- Your brain stores new information and practices new tasks learnt during the day.
+- Your brain stores new information and practices new tasks learned during the day.
 The important information gets reinforced and the useless facts that we do not need get trashed.

-Sufficient sleep benefits your mood, learning ability, weight and is the key to a healthy lifestyle.
+Sufficient sleep benefits your mood, learning ability, and weight and is the key to a healthy lifestyle.

-Ignoring the fact that you do not get sufficient sleep can be the habit that can change the course of life and not necessarily for the better.
-Here are a few tips that will fast track you to be better sleep.
+Ignoring the fact that you do not get sufficient sleep can be a habit that can change the course of life and not necessarily for the better.
+Here are a few tips that will fast-track you to better sleep.

 - Wind down by reading, rather than electronic devices or television

 - Eat and drink about 3 hours before you are planning to sleep

 - Make sure that your bedroom is dark

 Wishing you a good night’s rest — SnoreMeds Team